-As of March 31, 2018, our ownership interests in our 11 real estate properties of senior housing facilities was as follows: 100% ownership of six properties, five properties in a consolidated joint venture, Cornerstone Healthcare Partners LLC, of which we have a 95.3% interest in four properties and a 95% interest in the fifth property.
-Additionally, we have a 10% interest in an unconsolidated equity-method investment that owns 17 properties, a 20% interest in two unconsolidated equity-method investments that each own two properties, and a 10% interest in two unconsolidated equity-method investments that hold nine properties and six properties, respectively, (collectively, our "Equity-Method Investments").
+As of June 30, 2018, our ownership interests in our 11 real estate properties of senior housing facilities was as follows: 100% ownership of six properties, five properties in a consolidated joint venture, Cornerstone Healthcare Partners LLC, of which we have a 95.3% interest in four properties and a 95% interest in the fifth property.
+Additionally, we have a 10% interest in an unconsolidated equity-method investment that owns 17 properties, a 35% interest in an unconsolidated equity-method investments that owns two properties, and a 10% interest in two unconsolidated equity-method investments that owns two properties, and a 10% interest in two unconsolidated equity-method investments that hold nine properties and six properties, respectively, (collectively, our "Equity-Method Investments").
 As used in this report, the "Company," "we," "us" and "our" refer to Summit Healthcare REIT, Inc. and its consolidated subsidiaries, except where the context otherwise requires.